St. Bartholomew's Episcopal Church

 Friendship House is an organization committed to helping men seeking to overcome their addictions, mainly by providing guidance, encouragement, and a family atmosphere.
 This is accomplished by staffing the house with loving, compassionate, individuals who understand addiction and live with the guests.
 Herb Blake is the Executive Director.
 Friendship House is governed by a volunteer Board of Directors committed to providing the best home possible.
 It is located at 390 Lincoln St. in South Portland.
 Financial donations can be mailed to this address.

-St. Bartholomew’s (families and individuals) have for more than 25 years supported this mission by preparing and delivering a meal (entrée, salad, bread and dessert) on the third Thursday of each month for 15 men and the house manager and his wife (17 total).
-Financial support is also provided from our fundraising efforts (Annual Lobster Bake and Art Show).
+St. Bartholomew’s (families and individuals) have for more than 30 years supported this mission by preparing and delivering a meal (entrée, salad, bread and dessert) on the third Thursday of each month for 16 men and the house manager and his wife (18 total).
+Financial support is also provided from our fundraising efforts.

 An ongoing Wish List includes: towels, sheets, toiletries, cleaning supplies, silverware.
 Clothing donations are also welcomed.
 Items may be left in labeled boxes outside at the church.